-Trends and Outcomes of Mechanical Circulatory Support in Acute MI and Cardiogenic Shock Patients Undergoing Coronary Artery Bypass Grafting.
+Trends and Outcomes of Mechanical Circulatory Support in Acute Myocardial Infarction and Cardiogenic Shock Patients Undergoing Coronary Artery Bypass Grafting.
 Academic Article uri icon

 Overview